Scott Belsky says the "Free Radicals" of the business world are crafting the future. Here's what you need to know about these workers.

 4. What steps can employers take to attract and retain these more self-reliant professionals?

 For starters, get out of their way.
 Seriously, make sure that they don't become encumbered by ancient business practices, bureaucracy and old-boy networks.
 Be sure to promote them when they deserve it.
 And keep them in stretch roles that have a steep learning curve.

 5. You noted that Free Radicals have little tolerance for bureaucracy.
-Going into 2014, are there any common but archaic workplace processes or standard operating procedures you'd encourage creative leaders to abandon – or at least adapt?
+Are there any common but archaic workplace processes or standard operating procedures you'd encourage creative leaders to abandon – or at least adapt?